 This campaign was created to bring awareness to the challenges those living with vitiligo face daily.
 All around the world, women and men conceal their skin in fear of rejection from their family, peers and society in general.
-Makeup becomes a defense mechanism rather than an enhancement when makeup should be a choice without feeling like a necessity.
+Makeup becomes a defense mechanism rather than an enhancement when makeup should be a choice; not a seemed necessity.

 Want to participate?